glennj/exercism.io/pharo-smalltalk/luhn/README.md

 # Luhn

+Welcome to Luhn on Exercism's Pharo Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Given a number determine whether or not it is valid per the Luhn formula.

 The [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm) is